-Kosher salt and pepper are two commoners that seldom disappoint, but hear us out: you work hard, and you need, nay deserve, a steak fit for the king or queen that you are.
-Kings and queens aren’t average, and your meat rubs shouldn’t be either.
+Kosher salt and pepper are two common seasonings that seldom disappoint, but hear us out: You work hard, and you need, nay deserve, a steak fit for the king or queen that you are.
+Kings and queens aren't average, and your meat rubs shouldn't be either.

-Whether you’re having friends and family over on a Friday night for a barbecue or are just whipping up an easy weeknight dinner, these simple dry rub recipes will do nothing shy of rocking taste buds everywhere.
+Whether you're having friends and family over on a Friday night for a barbecue or are just whipping up an easy weeknight dinner, these 15 best dry rubs will do nothing shy of rocking taste buds everywhere.

 1. Sweet Rub

 What could be a better way to top off a list of dry rubs than one that is the best of both worlds: sweet and savory.
 Memphis style ribs are only a rib rub away with this recipe.

 This dry rub recipe combines dark brown sugar with the smoky flavor of cumin and smoked paprika to create a rub sent from the heavens and back to accompany any decadent slab of meat that you desire.

 I think the title of this recipe says it all: it's simply the best.
 Whether this is due to a bias of opinion on anyway, shape or form, there's no denying that when you put onion powder and garlic powder together, you'll never disappoint your guests.